U.S. flag

 Prenatal Testing and Preimplantation Genetic Testing

-Once the PTCH1 or SUFU pathogenic variant has been identified in an affected family member, prenatal testing for a pregnancy at increased risk and preimplantation genetic testing for nevoid basal cell carcinoma syndrome are possible.
+If the NBCCS-related pathogenic variant has been identified in an affected family member, prenatal and preimplantation genetic testing for NBCCS are possible.

 Differences in perspective may exist among medical professionals and within families regarding the use of prenatal testing, particularly if the testing is being considered for the purpose of pregnancy termination rather than early diagnosis.
 While most centers would consider use of prenatal testing to be a personal decision, discussion of these issues may be helpful.